HeribertoGalvezGarcia/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  So that you can keep track of who's connected to the api and server the right data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  It hashes the password in a way that makes it hard to unencrypt and it adds time to the conversion making it hard to brute force/

 - [ ] What does bcrypt do to slow down attackers?

+  It adds time to the encryption.

 - [ ] What are the three parts of the JSON Web Token?

+  Payload, secret, and options.

 ## Minimum Viable Product